- The Newton Family

 - What cable do I need to connect to another computer?

-- How can I connect my Newton to a mobile phone?
+- How do I connect my Newton to a mobile phone?

 - Which keyboards can I use?